 - A lack of self-confidence, especially connected to challenging subjects in school;

-- Social difficulties which may impact their ability to engage in group projects, ask questions, and (later in life) network;
+- Social difficulties that may impact their ability to engage in group projects, ask questions, and (later in life) network;

 - Varying quality of medical care access;